-Mounting: If the Monitor’s green LED is single blinking about once every second, this indicates that the Monitor is not sensing the pipe.
+Mounting: If the Monitor’s green LED light is single blinking about once every second, this indicates that the Monitor is not sensing the pipe.
 This is likely due to a mounting issue.
 First, ensure that the Monitor is sitting completely flush against the pipe, and that it is lined up lengthwise with the pipe.
 Remember, you may install the Monitor vertically or horizontally on the pipe, but in each case it must be completely flush in that direction.
 You may need to firmly push the Monitor onto the pipe to ensure that the zip ties are tight.
-In the event that the Monitor's green LED is still single blinking, remove the Monitor from the pipe by cutting the zip ties.
+In the event that the Monitor's green LED light is still single blinking, remove the Monitor from the pipe by cutting the zip ties.
 Clean the pipe section if necessary, or move the Monitor to a new location on the pipe.

 Use a fabric household cloth or rag to gently clean the section of pipe intended for install.
 This should adequately remove any paint, dust, and loose dirt from the installation site.
 In the case of excessive dirt and debris, only use a cloth or rag dampened with water to clean the pipe around the install site.
 Do not use household cleaners or solvents to clean the pipe.

 Don’t be alarmed if debris, paint, or dust remains on the install location after cleaning.
 A little bit of debris, paint, or dust will not affect the Monitor's accuracy or performance.
 If you are unable to get a signal, please refer to our troubleshooting article.
 If you are still experiencing problems with the installation, our customer support team may have a recommendation for a secondary cleaning tool.